Factfulness: World getting better

 The book also stresses that many people think the world is getting worse when, in fact, it is not.
-The survey at the beginning states that with over 10,000 poll recipients 80% knew less about the world than "chimps" would have, i.e. they do worse than random guessing.
-That, the authors claim, shows that the media systematically skew data and trends and select stories to make people think that the world is getting worse.
+Early in the book the authors describe a survey in which 10,000 recipients were polled for their views on the state of the world.
+They interpret the survey’s results as showing that 80% of recipients knew less about the world than "chimps" would have, i.e. that they did worse than random guessing.
+This, the authors claim, shows that the media systematically skew data and trends and select stories to make people think that the world is getting worse.

 Rules of thumb

 Reception

+Jim O'Neill, reviewing for Nature, described the book as "a fabulous read, succinct and lively", and believed Rosling's use of multiple-choice questions throughout the book "enlivens the chapters".
+Criticism was directed towards it not being comprehensive, with O'Neill noting ongoing challenges such as antimicrobial resistance being omitted.
+He concluded that "a just tribute to this book and the man would be a global day of celebration for facts about our world."

 Christian Berggren, a Swedish professor of industrial management, has questioned the authors' claims and suggested that Rosling's own thinking shows a bias towards Pollyannaism.
 Particularly, Berggren criticized the authors for understating the importance of the European migrant crisis, the environmental impacts of the Anthropocene, and continued global population growth.
 Furthermore, Berggren remarks that "Factfulness includes many graphs of 'bad things in decline' and 'good things on the rise' but not a single graph of problematic phenomena that are on the rise."
 It "employs a biased selection of variables, avoids analysis of negative trends, and does not discuss any of the serious challenges related to continual population growth."
 Berggren raises concerns that the simplistic worldview this book offers could have serious consequences.

 Bill Gates has cited Factfulness as "one of the best books [he's] ever read."
 In an interview with Time, Gates states that Factfulness "offers clear, actionable advice for how to overcome our innate biases and see the world more factfully."
 In particular, Gates found the four income levels framework a "revelation".
 Of the ten rules of thumb given in the book, Gates worries most about the blame instinct, not for creating scapegoats, but for turning people into heroes.
 In June 2018, Bill Gates offered free copies, to all new graduates of U.S. colleges and universities.